TuplexLanguage/tuplex/docs/build_howto.md

 `proto/bin/txc`

 The compiler.
-You may want to add this to your path.
-Run with -h to print the command line usage.
-See also Paths section below.
+You may want to add this to your path. *Run with -h to print the command line usage.* See also the Paths section below.

 `proto/autotest/lib/helloworld.tx`